invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 We will review both the common use of traits on types, and also the very interesting---but less common---use of traits on functions.

-There are many other features that are similarly emergent, which are not discussed in this post.
+There are many other emergent features which are not discussed in this post.
 For example, creating a vector using `Int[]` is an overload of `getindex`, and constructors are overloads of `::Type{<:T}()`.